figtools/figgy.dev/index.md

     - MFA is supported and encouraged
     - Figgy ONLY uses temporary credentials.
 Abandon all AWS access keys!

-- **An elegant CLI on top of AWS ParameterStore that addresses many ParameterStore limitations:**
+- **A user-friendly CLI on top of AWS ParameterStore that addresses many ParameterStore limitations:**
     - Add / Update / Delete / Edit configurations and more
     - Promote configs from lower to higher environments
     - Share secrets directly to the code that needs them.
 No more handing DB credentials to some middle man so they can go put them "somewhere".